-The success of the venture won’t be known until these birds –identified by individually numbered leg bands - start returning, at earliest 2009 or 2010.
+The success of the venture won’t be known until these birds –identified by individually numbered leg bands - start returning.

 Similar transfers of seabird species have proved successful.
-The Department of Conservation, Te Runanga o Kaikoura and the many community groups and individuals involved with the project, are optimistic that their efforts will help ensure the survival of Hutton’s shearwater.
+DOC, Te Runanga o Kaikoura and the many community groups and individuals involved with the project, are optimistic that their efforts will help ensure the survival of Hutton’s shearwater.

 Te Rūnanga o Kaikoura involvement with the Hutton’s shearwater recovery programme highlights their role as kaitiaki (guardians) of this bird, recognised by Ngāi Tahu as a taonga (treasured) species.

 10 year assessment on the status and conservation of Hutton's shearwaters (PDF, 275K)

 You can help

 Hutton’s shearwater/tītī feed on fish so are vulnerable to becoming tangled in set nets and drowning.
 Fishermen can help protect the seabirds by monitoring set nets closely.